symlynX/secure-email/README.md

 <a name="i2pbote"></a>I2P-Bote
 -----------------------------------------------------------

 [I2P-Bote](http://i2pbote.i2p.us) is a messaging system on top of I2P.
-It has the appearance of a web mail interface but actually makes use of I2P's transaction data obfuscation capabilities embedded in its public-key based routing.
-Messages are directly stored into a DHT.
+It has the appearance of a web mail interface but actually runs on the local host of the owner and makes use of I2P's transaction data obfuscation capabilities embedded in its public-key based routing.
+Messages are directly stored into a DHT and kept for several months until the recipient picks them up.

+* Written in: Java
+* License: GPLv3

 <a name="pond"></a>Pond
 -----------------------------------------------------------